 The effect of the reservoir capacitor is shown in Figure 37.
 The blue waveform represents the rectifier output voltage, when no reservoir capacitor is used and no load is connected to the power supply.
 The red dotted waveform represents the positive pulse voltage of the two half of the transformer secondary, with the reservoir capacitor and a load.
 The capacitor initially charges almost up to the peak voltage , as depicted by the red solid waveform.
 When the pulse voltage of the transformer secondary (red dotted waveform) decrease below the capacitor voltage, current no longer traverses the diode.
 At this point, the capacitor feeds the load and slowly discharges.
 When the next pulse voltage is higher than the capacitor voltage, an intense current peak traverses the diode and the capacitor charges again quickly.
 The resulting voltage has a saw-tooth waveform.
 It goes quickly up during the charging phases, and goes slowly down during the discharging phases.
 The frequency is the same as the frequency of pulses arriving from the rectifier.

 The figure shows that the peak voltage reached by the capacitor, as depicted by the red solid waveform, is lower than the peak voltage of the rectifier without reservoir capacitor and load.
-This depends on the speed at which the capacitor charges, which in turns depends on the capacitor capacitance, the load resistance, and the transformer impedance.
+This depends on the speed at which the capacitor charges, which in turns depends on

 With the reservoir capacitor a ripple voltage still occurs, even if it is much smaller than that produced by the rectifier alone.
 The ripple voltage is due to the charging and discharging phases of the reservoir capacitor.
 On one hand, charging depends on the transformer output impedance and reservoir capacitance.
 Low output transformer impedance and low capacitance increase the peak voltage ripple and reduce reservoir capacitor charging time.
 On the other hand, reservoir capacitor discharging depends on the load impedance, the ripple frequency, and again the reservoir capacitance.
 Large load impedance, high ripple frequency, and large reservoir capacitance reduce the discharging voltage drop.